decentralized-identity/didcomm.org/site/content/protocols/data-agreement/1.0/data-agreement-negotiation.md

 ##### Offer

-An organisation (requester) intending to send a Data Agreement offer to a Data Subject (responder) must construct an `data-agreement-negotiation/1.0/offer` DIDComm message and sign it using the registered MyData DID.
-An example of an `data-agreement-negotiation/1.0/offer` DIDComm message is given below.
+An organisation (requester) intending to send a Data Agreement offer to a Data Subject (responder) must construct a `data-agreement-negotiation/1.0/offer` DIDComm message and sign it using the registered MyData DID.
+An example of a `data-agreement-negotiation/1.0/offer` DIDComm message is given below.

 ```json
 {